Those into gambling may be familiar with the name Stanford Wong, a renowned card counter and author of numerous books on betting with an edge.

 The Teenage Prodigy

 John Ferguson grew up like any other kid in America in the 1940s.
-But from a young age he had a fascination with card games.
-He also had a highly competitive streak and wanted to beat his classmates at all sorts of games, including tic-tac-toe.
+But from a young age, he had a fascination with card games and a highly competitive streak where he wanted to beat his classmates at all sorts of games, including tic-tac-toe.